February 8th, 2012

-That’s the question we asked … and more than 1,100 people from 70 countries have answered!
+That’s the question we asked … and 6,300+ people from 150+ countries have answered!
 Since November 2011, survey respondents have weighed in on their favorite and least favorite colors.
 They also have been telling us where they are from, their age, and their gender.
-Early on, favorites emerged, and they have held true as the responses roll in.
+If you haven’t already, take a minute to answer just 5 questions and add your responses to the study:

 Did you know you forgot pink?